vdevauxchupin/ITS-LIVE-Downloader-Tracker/README.md

 ALSO: there are already files downloaded for the Malaspina.
 Go ahead and try the flux divergence calculation !

 **Hello !** This repo contains two notebooks that are allowing you to do 3 things:
-- Download ITS-LIVE yearly or "daily" datacubes
+- Download ITS-LIVE 'yearly' or 'subyearly' datacubes
 - Track pixels' displacement according to their associated velocities
 - Calculate strain rates for the entire datacubes

-I put "daily" in quote because the proper description of these cubes is: sub-yearly.
+The 'subyearly' datasets have variable time resolution.
 You can have several datapoints for one day, none for months, etc... .
-The idea is that yearly and sub-yearly datacubes are stored in two different places, which makes it two different dataset.
+The idea is that yearly and subyearly datacubes are stored in two different places, which makes it two different dataset.

 All these operations are customizable spatially, but also temporally !
 If you downloaded a yearly dataset from 1985 to 2020, you can choose to calculate strains for the entire date range or only a few years !
-Same goes for the "daily" dataset.
+Same goes for the "subyearly" dataset.

 All the outputs generated will be saved in automatically generated folders.